RinUnderscore/a-tale-of-fire-and-flames/README.md

 # Update Log and News

+## News Update (v0.0.3a)
+- created NEWS.md to allow users to keepup with development and future updates!

 ## Better Dev Update (v0.0.3)
 - devmode to make it easier to experience the "dev"-mode.